 Attacks are made with a Diminish Phrase Check.
 The Result Score is inflicted as Damage upon the target.

 Weapon Kit Rating is applied to the Result Score of an Attack once for each hand occupied by a Weapon.
 “Close” weapons may Attack from Cover-to-Cover, “Reach” weapons may Attack from Cover-to-Guard or Guard-to-Cover, and “Ranged” weapons may Attack from Cover-to-Cover and Cover-to-Guard.

 Narrative tasks in Conflict, such as unlocking a door, climbing a ledge, or Equipping/Packing kit, cost one Action.
 In these cases the Checks are made just like they would be out of Conflict, but provoke an Opponent’s Reaction.

 Moving an item from Pack to Equipment or from Equipment to Pack costs one Action, though dropping an Equipped item always costs no Actions.

 If a narrative task would provide an advantage in Conflict then it should be resolved as a Maneuver and generate Initiative accordingly.

 At the end of the round any unused Actions are used as Maneuvers and rolled towards initiative.
 Once this is completed both sides tally their total Initiative and compare them, the winning side gains Advantage the following round.
 Initiative starts at 0 each round.

 Spells in Conflict

-XP can be spent to raise a Phrase Score at a cost equal to the current Score, thus to raise a Phrase Score from 2 to 3 a player would need to spend 2 XP, and to raise a Phrase from 3 to 4 it would cost 3 XP.
-During play a character can spend an XP to add a single Gain to a Check before or after it is rolled.
+XP can be spent to raise a Phrase Score at a cost equal to the current Score plus the next Score, thus to raise a Phrase Score from 2 to 3 a player would need to spend 5 XP, and to raise a Phrase from 3 to 4 it would cost 7 XP.